Sybaris: Prosperity in the 7th and 6th century BC

-The Oenotrian city Pandosia was one of the settlements which seems to have been controlled by Sybaris.
-In the second half of the seventh century BC the Sybarites apparently took over the sanctuary of Athena on the Timpone della Motta from the Oenotrians.
-They celebrated large festivals regularly on this hill, which was located 15 kilometers to the northwest of their city.
+Sybaris was also a dominant power in the region and ruled over 4 tribes and 25 cities.
 Sybaris extended its dominion across the peninsula to the Tyrrhenian Sea, where it is thought to have founded its colonies Poseidonia, Laüs and Scidrus.
-Poseidonia was founded in approximately 600 BC, but it is unknown when the latter two colonies were founded.
+Poseidonia was founded in approximately 600 BC, In the second half of the 7th century BC the Sybarites took over from the Oenotrians the sanctuary of Athena on the Timpone della Motta as their acropolis, located 15 km to the northwest, where they regularly celebrated large festivals.

-Descriptions of the wealth and luxury of Sybaris are plenty in the ancient literature.
+Descriptions of the wealth and luxury of Sybaris are plentiful in the ancient literature.
 Smindyrides was a prominent citizen who is claimed by Herodotus to have surpassed all other men in refined luxury.
 Diodorus describes him as the wealthiest suitor for the daughter of Cleisthenes of Sicyon.
 He sailed from Sybaris to Sicyon in a ship of fifty oars manned by his own slaves and surpassed even Cleisthenes himself in luxury.
 Athenaeus makes the claim that his entourage consisted of a thousand slaves, fishermen, bird-catchers and cooks.
 However, his information must be false because he claims to cite Herodotus, who does not mention such a number.
 Claudius Aelianus even alleges that Smyndirides could not sleep on a bed of rose petals because it gave him blisters.
 Another Sybarite who is known by name is Alcimenes.
 A Pseudo-Aristotle mentions that it was said he dedicated a very expensive cloak as a votive offering at the temple of Lacinian Hera.
 Here Athenaeus distorts the information too: he treats the story as genuine rather than hearsay and attributes it to the real Aristotle.

 Justin mentions an alliance of Sybaris with the other Achaean colonies Metapontum and Kroton against the Ionian colony Siris.
 This resulted in the conquest of Siris in the middle of the sixth century BC.
 In the second half of the sixth century BC Sybaris started minting its first coins, of which the oldest have been dated to approximately 530 BC.
 These coins employed the Achaean weight standard which was shared with the other Achaean colonies Kroton, Caulonia and Metapontum.